The Americas: Continents Shaped by Nature and History

 Caribbean (West Indies)

-The Caribbean, also known as the West Indies, consists of an archipelago of islands in the Caribbean Sea.
-This region is divided into three main island groups: the Greater Antilles, which includes prominent islands such as Cuba, Hispaniola, Jamaica, and Puerto Rico; the Lesser Antilles, a chain of islands stretching from the Virgin Islands to Grenada; and the Lucayan Archipelago, which comprises The Bahamas and Turks and Caicos.
-The Caribbean is home to independent nations and overseas territories that remain under the control of European powers, including the United Kingdom, France, and the Netherlands.
-The Caribbean's history is marked by indigenous Taíno culture, European colonization, African slavery, and post-colonial struggles for independence and development.
+The Caribbean, also known as the West Indies, is an extensive archipelago situated in the Caribbean Sea, renowned for its cultural diversity and historical significance.
+This region is traditionally divided into three main island groups: the Greater Antilles, which includes major islands such as Cuba, Hispaniola (home to Haiti and the Dominican Republic), Jamaica, and Puerto Rico; the Lesser Antilles, a chain of smaller islands extending from the Virgin Islands in the north down to Grenada in the south; and the Lucayan Archipelago, comprising The Bahamas and the Turks and Caicos Islands.

 South America

-South America is the continent that lies predominantly south of the Panama Canal and is home to twelve sovereign countries.
-These countries include Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay, and Venezuela.
-In addition to these nations, South America also contains several insular and overseas territories, such as French Guiana, an overseas department of France, as well as the Falkland Islands and South Georgia and the South Sandwich Islands, which are British territories.
-Other notable islands include the Brazilian archipelagos of Fernando de Noronha and Trindade and Martim Vaz, as well as the Galápagos Islands in Ecuador and the Juan Fernández Islands in Chile.
+South America is the continent located predominantly south of the Panama Canal, comprising twelve sovereign countries: Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay, and Venezuela.
+In addition to these nations, the continent includes several insular and overseas territories such as French Guiana, an overseas department of France, and the Falkland Islands, as well as South Georgia and the South Sandwich Islands, both British territories.
+Other notable islands include the Brazilian archipelagos of Fernando de Noronha and Trindade and Martim Vaz, along with Ecuador's Galápagos Islands and Chile's Juan Fernández Islands.

 Cultural and Linguistic Regions